lab1092/blender-manual_ja/manual/lighting/ambient_occlusion.rst

          The bias setting allows you to control how smooth "smooth" faces will appear in AO rendering.
          Since AO occurs on the original faceted mesh, it is possible that the AO light makes faces visible even on objects with "smooth" on.
-         This is due to the way AO rays are shot, and can be controlled with the :guilabel:`Bias` slider.
+         This is due to the way AO rays are shot, and can be controlled with the *Bias* slider.
-         Note that while it might even happen with QMC sampling methods, it is much more visible with the :guilabel:`Constant Jittered` one - and anyway, you have no :guilabel:`Bias` option for QMC.
+         Note that while it might even happen with QMC sampling methods, it is much more visible with the *Constant Jittered* one - and anyway, you have no *Bias* option for QMC.